j13343sh/cognitive-infrastructure-en/README.md

 # Cognitive Infrastructure

-Research archive for Cognitive Infrastructure Theory and AI Operations Theory.
+Research repository for Cognitive Infrastructure Theory and AI Operations Theory.

-**This repository is designed for both online browsing and offline use.
-All documents, figures, and navigation remain available after download.**
+**This repository is designed to remain usable both online and offline.
+All documents, figures, and internal navigation are available after download.
+Cross-repository links are intended for online use.**

 ![Relationship Between Cognitive Infrastructure Theory and AI Operations Theory](common/figures/CIT-AOT-Relationship.png)